 Trinity is committed to developing strong Christian leaders.
 Each high school student serves at least 100 community service hours prior to graduation.
 High school students are also encouraged to participate in extracurricular activities including student council, the Upper-Level praise and worship group, drama club, yearbook, various clubs, and sports.

 Do Trinity students wear uniforms?

-Yes, our students wear uniforms that are ordered through Donnelly's School Apparel.
+Yes, our students wear uniforms that are ordered through School Uniforms by Tommy Hilfiger.